188.8.131.52 Treatment of specific compensatory type payments

 Some schemes provide for a calculation of a minimum rate taking into account the children in the care of the surviving partner (e.g. Victorian Transport Accident Commission's Surviving Partner Periodical Payments).
 Despite this rate calculation the payment is still made for the surviving partner and not for or in respect of the children.

-Some schemes may make specific provision for a lump sum payment or pension to be paid for or in respect of children who were formerly dependant on the deceased (e.g. Comcare).
+Some schemes may make specific provision for a lump sum payment or pension to be paid for or in respect of children who were formerly dependent on the deceased (e.g. Comcare).
 These payments may be made to the children's carer who is usually the surviving partner.
 As these payments are made in respect of the children, they are NOT treated as income for social security purposes.
 However, they affect the child income deductions for those children.

 Example: The Dust Diseases Board pays a widow a lump sum payment for a period in the past and then pays ongoing periodic payments.
 The lump sum is assessed as per 220.127.116.11 and the ongoing periodic payment is treated as ordinary income.